20€ off on SILVER, GOLD and PLATINIUM passes, only until November 25th 2022!

 The temperate and cold coasts of the Atlantic and North Pacific oceans.

-The Harbour seal is one of the most widespread pinnipeds in the world.
+The harbor seal is one of the world's most widespread pinnipeds.

 HABITAT

-Harbour seals live in coastal areas using sandy and shingle beaches, rocky or grassy areas.
-They are found in bays, rivers, estuaries and tidal areas.
+Harbour seals live along coastlines, exploiting sandy and pebble beaches, rocky or grassy areas.
+They can be found in bays, rivers, estuaries and tidal zones.

 SOCIAL LIFE AND LIFE CYCLE

 Harbour seals are solitary animals.
-Nevertheless, it is possible to find groups of animals that are linked more to an abundance of food resources than to social activity.
+However, groupings of individuals can be observed, which may be more related to an abundance of food resources than to social activity.

-Males occupy underwater territories.
+Males appropriate underwater territories.
 They attract females by vocalizing underwater.
 Mating takes place in the water.

-Gestation is 11 months including 1.5 to 3 months of implantation.
-This is a period during which the embryo is implanted but does not develop.
-If the mother's living conditions are good, then fetal development will take place.
-Births take place from mid-March to early September; females give birth to only one pup per year.
-The pup loses its lanugo (white or silvery coat typical of the seal family) in the womb and is born with its juvenile coat.
+Gestation lasts 11 months, including 1.5 to 3 months of nidation.
+During this period, the embryo is implanted but does not develop.
+If the mother's living conditions are good, the fetus develops.
+Births take place from mid-March to early September.
+Females give birth to a single young per year.
+The pup loses its lanugo (white or silvery coat typical of the seal family) in the womb, and is born with the coat of the juvenile.

 Females ovulate one month after giving birth.
 Then comes the moult.

-Harbour seals come out of the water to rest, moult or nurse their pups.
-Extremely cautious and shy on land, they stay close to the water so that they can find refuge there at the first sign of danger.
-Once in the water, they lose their shyness and are more curious.
+Harbour seals emerge from the water to rest, moult or nurse their pups.
+Extremely cautious and shy on land, they stay close to the water to seek refuge in case of danger.
+Once in the water, they lose their shyness and become more curious.
 These animals are not migratory.
-Only the search for food can take them away from the coast for several days in a row.
+Only the search for food can keep them away from the coast for several days at a time.

 FOOD

-The Harbour seal is an opportunistic predator.
-It feeds on a wide variety of fish, cephalopods, and crustaceans, which it generally finds at depths of less than 100 metres.
+Harbour seals are opportunistic predators.
+It feeds on a wide variety of fish, cephalopods and crustaceans, generally found at depths of less than 100 meters.

 THREATS

-Since the 1970s, Harbour seals have not been hunted by humans except in Alaska where the indigenous population has the right to kill them for their own consumption.
+Since the 1970s, harbor seals have not been hunted by humans, except by Alaskans, who are allowed to harvest them for their own consumption.

-The Harbour seal shares many coastal areas with humans.
+Harbour seals share many coastal areas with humans.
 Chemical and noise pollution are therefore major threats to this species.

-Overfishing can greatly diminish their food resources, in addition to putting them at risk of being caught in fishing nets.
+Overfishing can greatly diminish their food resources, as well as putting them at risk of being caught in fishermen's nets.

 WHAT CAN WE DO?

-Seal pups are famous for being born with white fur called lanugo.
+Seal pups are known to be born with a white coat called languo.